gohugoio/hugoDocs/content/en/methods/page/Fragments.md

 > [!note]
 > It is safe to use the `Fragments` methods within a render hook, even for the current page.
 >
-> When using the `Fragments` methods within a shortcode, call the shortcode using [standard notation].
-If you use [Markdown notation] the rendered shortcode is included in the creation of the fragments map, resulting in a circular loop.
+> When using the `Fragments` methods within a shortcode, call the shortcode using [standard notation][].
+If you use [Markdown notation][] the rendered shortcode is included in the creation of the fragments map, resulting in a circular loop.

-[`TableOfContents`]: /methods/page/tableofcontents/
 [ATX]: https://spec.commonmark.org/current/#atx-headings
 [Markdown notation]: /content-management/shortcodes/#notation
+[`TableOfContents`]: /methods/page/tableofcontents/
+[configure Markup]: /configuration/markup/#parserautodefinitiontermid
 [setext]: https://spec.commonmark.org/current/#setext-headings
 [standard notation]: /content-management/shortcodes/#notation
 [table of contents]: /methods/page/tableofcontents/